HAL-guru/hal.guru-docs/docs/status.md

 ## Pre-release

-This build is for internal QA purposes.
+This deployment is for internal QA purposes only.
 The functionality is experimental and may be incomplete.
 Do not use in production.

 | Name                                                                 | Status                                                 | App                                                    | Core                                                       | Description                    |
 |----------------------------------------------------------------------|--------------------------------------------------------|--------------------------------------------------------|------------------------------------------------------------|--------------------------------|